Fair Decisions Despite Imperfect Predictions: Introduction

-In this context, there has been much work on computational mechanisms to ensure that machine learning models do not disproportionately harm particular demographic groups sharing one or more sensitive attributes, \eg, race or gender~\citep{Dwork2012,Feldman2015}.
-However, most of this work does not distinguish between decisions and label predictions and, consequently, suggests an inherent trade-off between fairness and prediction accuracy~\citep{Chouldechova2017,Kleinberg2016}.
-Only recently has the distinction been made explicit~\citep{corbett2017algorithmic,kleinberg2017human,mitchell2018prediction,valera2018enhancing}.
-This recent line of work has shown that if a predictive model achieves perfect prediction accuracy, \emph{deterministic threshold rules}, which derive decisions deterministically from the predictive model by thresholding, achieve maximum utility under various fairness constraints.
-This lends support to focusing on deterministic threshold rules and seemingly justifies using predictions and decisions interchangeably.
+In this context, there has been much work on computational mechanisms to ensure that machine learning models do not disproportionately harm particular demographic groups sharing one or more sensitive attributes, e.g., race or gender \citep{Dwork2012,Feldman2015}.
+Nevertheless, most work on fair machine learning does not distinguish between decisions and label predictions, which also leads to a perceived trade-off between fairness and accuracy or performance \citep{Chouldechova2017,Kleinberg2016}.
+This stems from the fact that viewing ``incorrect'' predictions as positively desirable, e.g., because they may promote fairness, is incompatible with the standard goal of minimizing a predictive loss in supervised learning.
+From that viewpoint, an accurate prediction is equivalent---or at least directly translates---to a good decision.
+Only recently has the distinction been made explicit, typically emphasizing that \emph{not predicting historically recorded labels correctly} can often be part of the goal when it comes to fairness \citep{corbett2017algorithmic,kleinberg2017human,mitchell2018prediction,valera2018enhancing}.
+This recent line of work has shown that if a predictive model achieves perfect prediction accuracy, \emph{deterministic threshold rules}, which derive decisions deterministically from the predictive model by thresholding, indeed achieve maximum utility under various fairness constraints.
+At first, this lends support to focusing on deterministic threshold rules and seemingly justifies using predictions and decisions interchangeably.